How does a TFSA work?

 How do I get a TFSA?

 It’s as easy as going to your bank or credit union and booking an appointment with a financial adviser.
+However, if you look around, you may be able to take advantage of special signup offers.

 Setting up a TFSA is one of the easiest steps you can take toward building a more financially secure future.
 It’s an especially good tool for young people getting started with their savings, because it provides the tax-sheltered status of an RRSP but with the flexibility to make withdrawals for all the big purchases still to come.